Hypertension and High Blood Pressure

-Hypertension (high blood pressure) is a common condition that eventually can cause serious health problems, predominantly heart disease.
+Hypertension (high blood pressure) is a common condition that eventually can cause serious health problems, such as heart disease.

-In fact, it is the number 1 risk factor for death.
+Blood pressure prevalence it is the number 1 risk factor for death.
 An estimated 7,5 million people die each year from hypertension.
-These are deaths that are a consequence of hypertension, such as heart attacks, heart failure, kidney failure and stroke.
+These are deaths that are a consequence of hypertension, such as heart attacks, heart failure, kidney failure, and stroke.

 Blood pressure is the force that blood exerts against the walls of the arteries (blood vessels).
-It is determined by measuring the the systolic and diastolic pressures.
+You can determine it by measuring the systolic and diastolic pressures.
 A person has hypertension when the blood pressure is persistently above 140/90 (systolic/diastolic).

 How to bring blood pressure down?